 Chipotle says a third of its board not to stand for re-election

-Chipotle Mexican Grill Inc said on Friday four of its 12 directors would not stand for board re-election at the burrito chain's shareholder meeting in May.
+Chipotle Mexican Grill Inc said on Friday four of its 12 directors would not stand for re-election to the burrito chain's board at its shareholder meeting in May.

 - Posted 17 Mar 2017 18:50

-REUTERS: Chipotle Mexican Grill Inc said on Friday four of its 12 directors would not stand for board re-election at the burrito chain's shareholder meeting in May.
+REUTERS: Chipotle Mexican Grill Inc said on Friday four of its 12 directors would not stand for re-election to the burrito chain's board at its shareholder meeting in May.

 Chipotle, under pressure from activist investor Bill Ackman, said in December it had appointed four new members to its board, including one from Ackman's hedge fund Pershing Square Capital Management.